My BrewGround exploits are created for small batch brewing, using a 1 gallon BIAB process. There are also a few twists thrown in for good measure.

 The guy’s over at Brulosophy created their Short & Shoddy series where they take massive short cuts in their brewing process.
 Given the results of the beers they review, I figured why not try to cut a few corners.
 I mean it’s just beer right?

-Hence my BrewGround 1 gallon BIAB process was born, saving me time while still giving me the results I’m looking for.
+Hence my BrewGround small batch 1 gallon BIAB process was born, saving me time while still giving me the results I’m looking for.

 Once I decide what I want to play with, could be hops, grains, or yeast, I whip up a recipe and enter that into BeerSmith.
 I purchase the ingredients from my local Homebrew store and do some quick calculations for my water profile.

-This is where my 1 gallon BIAB process starts to differ from my standard all grain brews, as I’ll start to abbreviate a few things.
+This is where my small batch 1 gallon BIAB process starts to differ from my standard all grain brews, as I’ll start to abbreviate a few things.

 Gather my equipment